Hemisphere-Project/HDmx/README.md

 This is a python program listening OSC on port 3000, and sending command to a DMX USB Interface.

 It has been tested on RaspberryPi (Raspbian) with the Enttec DMXUSB Pro interface, but it should run ok on any unix environnement as long as liblo (>=0.26), python and standard ftdi sio module are available.
 It should also support any DMX USB Pro compatible hardware like DmxKing ultraDMX devices.
+Note that OpenDMX USB doesn't seems to work yet.

 Install